Joseph Weizenbaum

 Computer Power and Human Reason

-In Computer Power and Human Reason: From Judgment to Calculation, published in 1976, Weizenbaum argued against confusing what computers can do with what they should be allowed to do.
-Google Books summarizes the book as emphasizing dangers in substituting computer technology for human-to-human contact in counseling, legal situations, and language translation.
+In Computer Power and Human Reason: From Judgment to Calculation, published in 1976 by W. H. Freeman, Weizenbaum argued against confusing what computers can do with what they should be allowed to do.
+The book became a major early text in computer ethics because it challenged the assumption that all human judgment could eventually be replaced by enough formalization and computing power.

 His critique was not simply anti-computer.
 It was a warning about domains where judgment, compassion, responsibility, and human context cannot be reduced to formal calculation.
 He argued that computer professionals had moral responsibilities that could not be discharged by technical capability alone.